-Limitation of Liability - Cumberland County Schools will not be responsible for damage or harm to person, files data, or hardware.
+Limitation of Liability - Cumberland County Schools will not be responsible for damage or harm to a person's files, data, or hardware.
 While Cumberland County Schools employ filtering and other safety, security mechanisms, and attempts to ensure their proper function, it makes no guarantees as to their effectiveness.
 CCS will not be responsible, financially or otherwise, for unauthorized transactions conducted over the school network.
 Violations or this Acceptable Use Policy - Violations of this policy may have disciplinary repercussions, including